 5. Babylon Health

-Babylon, a subscription health service provider, enables patients to have remote consultation with healthcare professionals and doctors.
+Babylon, a subscription health service provider, enables patients to have a remote consultation with healthcare professionals and doctors.
 The user needs to download their app to communicate via text and video messaging.
-AI mostly drives the consultation provided through the app on the basis of the patient’s medical history and general information on various medical aspects.
+AI mostly drives the consultation provided through the app based on the patient’s medical history and general information on various medical aspects.
 If necessary, patients can have live video chats with a real doctor as well.

-Within Babylon app is the symptom checker chatbot that offers relevant information to the user based on symptoms.
+The app is the symptom checker chatbot within the Babylon, which offers relevant information to the user based on symptoms.
 When the user reports disease symptoms to the app, the same is cross-checked against a vast database of diseases in the background to offer an appropriate solution.
 In 2017, even the UK National Health Service (NHS) used Babylon chatbot to dispense medical advice as part of a trial.

 6. Buoy Health

-During ill health or sickness, people mostly Google their health symptoms to know the cause.
+During ill-health or sickness, people mostly Google their health symptoms to know the cause.
 However, not all of the information available on the Internet is reliable and accurate.
-The Buoy health chatbot assist patients in diagnosing their symptoms using algorithm backed by medical data.
+The Buoy health chatbot assists patients in diagnosing their symptoms using an algorithm backed by medical data.

-When the user enters their symptoms, the Buoy virtual assistant responds in real-time like the way a real doctor would do.
+When the user enters their symptoms, the Buoy virtual assistant responds in real-time as a real doctor would.
 The chatbot uses AI to make a note of your symptoms and analyze it for detailed understanding.
 Matching your questing against the large repository filled with medical data, the chatbots answers your queries.
 It acts as a symptom checker, analyzing your medical state and offering appropriate solutions in accordance.

 CancerChatbot is accessible through Facebook Messenger.
-Not only it helps cancer patients with useful tips and suggestions but also keep their families informed about cancer.
+Not only it helps cancer patients with useful tips and suggestions, but it also keeps their families informed about cancer.
 The chatbot teaches how to talk to a patient and even guides family members on how they can contribute to the treatment of their dear ones suffering from cancer.
-The patient just needs to chat with the assistant who replies with immediate help.
+The patient needs to chat with the assistant, who replies with immediate help.

-Sensely chatbot or virtual assistant Molly enables patients to track their health symptoms using both text and speech communication.
-When the patient reports their symptoms, Sensely matches it with the information being fed to its algorithm to analyze the patient condition and recommend a suitable diagnosis.
+Sensely chatbot or virtual assistant Molly enables patients to track their health symptoms using text and speech communication.
+When the patient reports their symptoms, Sensely matches it with the information being fed to its algorithm to analyze the patient’s condition and recommend a suitable diagnosis.

-Sensely has speech recognition feature that understands words spoken to it and responds accordingly.
-For a personalized experience, Molly, the chatbot is available to support text-based chats.
+Sensely has a speech recognition feature that understands words spoken to it and responds accordingly.
+For a personalized experience, Molly, the chatbot, is available to support text-based chats.
 Sensely can be connected to Bluetooth devices as well.
 Users can also share images and videos with Molly.
 Using the color triage system to identify the level of emergency, Sensely recommends self-care.
-If the patient condition is critical, then it may direct to get a doctor’s help.
+If the patient’s condition is critical, then it may direct to get a doctor’s help.

 GYANT is also a symptom checker chatbot that is available on Facebook Messenger and Alexa.
 The automated bot installed in the app answers text-based questions about the symptoms that the user types.
-Just like the way a human customer representative would interact with a user, chatbots do the same using artificial intelligence.
+Like how a human customer representative would interact with a user, chatbots do the same using artificial intelligence.

-As part of the clinical approach to treat depression, recently an artificially intelligent chatbot named Woebot was introduced.
-Using cognitive-behavioral therapy (CBT), the chatbot studies patient mood, personality and suggest remedies as a therapist.
+As part of the clinical approach to treat depression, recently, an artificially intelligent chatbot named Woebot was introduced.
+Using cognitive-behavioral therapy (CBT), the chatbot studies patient mood, personality and suggests remedies as a therapist.
 In comparison to speaking to human therapists, patients find talking to a chatbot more comfortable.
 Woebot is helping patients to deal with depression through CBT.

-A clinical psychologist at Stanford University, Alison Darcy was the one to create Woebot.
-The app and the inbuilt chatbot aims to help patients deal with emotional challenges like depression.
-Woebot delivers CBT based feedback in context to your text messages.
+A clinical psychologist at Stanford University, Alison Darcy, was the one to create Woebot.
+The app and the inbuilt chatbot aim to help patients deal with emotional challenges like depression.
+Woebot delivers CBT-based feedback in context to your text messages.

-With a view to making healthcare knowledge completely free and readily accessible to all, HealthTap has introduced its chatbot linked to Facebook Messenger.
-Patients using the chatbot can submit their health-related questions which are then reviewed by participating physicians who are associated with HealthTap.
+To make healthcare knowledge completely free and readily accessible to all, HealthTap has introduced its chatbot linked to Facebook Messenger.
+Patients using the chatbot can submit their health-related questions, which are then reviewed by participating physicians associated with HealthTap.
 The answer is given through the chatbot.
 However, if the recommendation isn’t sufficient, the user can opt for live consultation via video or text chat on the app.

-With the introduction of the chatbot, HealthTap, want to make its vast repository of knowledge available to patients using the app.
-That is how free healthcare information will be accessible by everyone.
+With the introduction of the chatbot, HealthTap wants to make its vast repository of knowledge available to patients using the app.
+That is how free healthcare information will be accessible to everyone.
 The user needs to ask questions, and the chatbot will reply with relevant information fetched from the large database.
-Now, patients need no longer to wait to get a response from doctors in real-time as the chatbot does the job ensuring faster solutions to health problems.
+Now, patients need no longer wait to get a response from doctors in real-time as the chatbot does the job of ensuring faster solutions to health problems.